bonomali/elan-center-connector/README.rst

 Overview
 ########

-This is the a connector to use Origin Nexus' hosted `ELAN center <https://elan-center.origin-nexus.com>`_ with Elan agent.
+This is the a connector to use Origin Nexus' hosted `ELAN center <https://elan-center.origin-nexus.com>`_ with `ELAN agent <https://github.com/michael-mri/elan-agent>`_.

 `ELAN center <https://elan-center.origin-nexus.com>`_ provides a web interface to configure and manage several ELAN agent with features such as delegated admin, GSuite authentication,...